dibsy/Recipies-Of-A-Jenkins-Hacker/recon/README.md

 ```
 https://SERVER/job/JOB_NAME/BUILD_NUMBER/consoleText
 ```
+We can download these logs are find information like
+- internal urls
+- credentials
+- personal information

 If we are planning to automate our analysis, we can grab the JOB name from http://server/api/json?pretty=true.
 The jobs object will have the job name
 ``` json